 Just like physical fatigue, some say you can suffer mental fatigue.
 The concept is called Decision Fatigue.

 Albert Einstein This isn’t really a new had multiple sets of the same clothes so he wouldn’t have to use any mental resources making a decision about what to wear.
 There are reports that he refused to memorize his phone number for the same reason.
 Perhaps he was on to something.

 So how can we streamline our decisions, free up our minds, and wipe our decision fatigue and mental exhaustion?
 Try these 10 suggestions.
 Incorporating just a few of them could give you just want you need.

 1. Get a full night of sleep

 Nothing seems to recharge our brains, intellect, and emotions better than a good night’s sleep.
 A regular bedtime and wake up time can help to ensure you’re getting enough sleep.
 Everyone has an optimum amount of sleep.
 Try to get yours each night.
-Read our post about how your morning caffeine affects your nightly sleep session.

 2. Build routines

 Routines eliminate a lot of decision-making.
 Have a morning routine from the moment your feet hit the floor until you’re out the front door.
 The more decisions you can eliminate, the more mental energy you’ll have for the things that really matter.